 Darius’ Persia was the greatest empire, so far, larger than the present day continental USA.
 It became so, thanks to a great variety of methods of socio-economic governance.
 Some of these methods would later be used by the West, massively.
 Not just the communication network, the free market, the command and control, but also a crafty diplomacy of seduction, cooptation and local autonomy (that’s how the Ionian Greeks and Phoenicians became collaborators of Persia; whereas Alexander would annihilate Tyr).

 However, unbelievably, tiny Athens broke the Persian empire, inaugurating the next great event, still on-going, the rise of the West.
 Again and again, minuscule Greek armies routed the juggernauts of professional giant armies.
 Again and again, small democracies proved superior to large fascist foes.
 I claimed that mental superiority entailed military superiority.

-So I hold something slightly different: free men are, living in an “open society” are not just more motivated, but, simply, more intelligent.
+I hold something slightly different, a new dimension of understanding: free men, living in an “open society” are not just more motivated, but, simply, more intelligent.
 Yes, intelligent.

 Yet how come that the free men tended to be in the West, and the subjugated ones, in the East?
 And this for 4,000 years, defining the “West” as anything west of Mount Lebanon.
 Why did so much of the Mediterranean turn out propitious to freedom and individual initiative?
 What of the enormous Celto-German forests, from Spain to the Baltics?